 Ironically, this effort, if successful, could achieve the very position Palestine could have attained long ago at a much lower price.
 Phase II of the 2003 Quartet Roadmap for Peace offered the option of creating "an independent Palestinian state with provisional borders" as a stepping stone to a negotiated permanent final-status agreement.
 The Palestinian leadership long rejected this option, fearing that that establishing a state prior to resolving all outstanding final status issues with Israel would leave them unresolved in perpetuity.
 Now they have effectively reversed course, hoping for just such an outcome.
 Only now, the Palestinians are pursuing this goal outside of any international diplomatic effort, rather than within one.

 To be sure, attaining some form of UN membership for Palestine could indeed enhance the Palestinian leadership's leverage in final status negotiations with Israel.
 They would be negotiating on behalf of a state, not a provisional body and non-state entity.
-As a UN member, Palestine could resort to legal recourse at the UN Security Council, the International Court
+As a UN member, Palestine could resort to legal recourse at the UN Security Council, the International Court of Justice, and possibly the International Criminal Court.
+Moreover, attaining UN membership would arguably enhance the Palestinians' claim to the pre-1967 armistice line, since that line will have been recognized internationally.
+Of course, U.S. President Barack Obama already enshrined the 1967 line as the basis for negotiations over a final border in his May 19 State Department address on the Middle East.

 - Full website and iPad access